willnotwish/golf-radio/README.md

 ### Cable replacement

 The connectors are called Fakra, made by Amphenol, among others.
-Fachkreis Automobil auf Deutsch.
+Fachkreis Automobil auf Deutsch ("expert circle").
 The off white (they call it "curry yellow") and the white version are not interconnectable.
 They each contain a lug in a different position.
 I imagine the tooling is expensive.

 Farnell, among others, [sell Fakra](https://uk.farnell.com/c/connectors/rf-coaxial-connectors-accessories/rf-connectors?connector-type=fakra-coaxial) but the version in my car seems to be Tyco.
 Mouser have a larger selection, and they sell made up cables, but they cost about over £25 each.
 Not worth it, I'd say.